 By Kristen Black, Council to Advance Hunting and the Shooting Sports

 Participation rates in hunting and target shooting in America are changing, which presents challenges for the future of these activities as well as the current model of conservation in America.
 Fortunately, one organization, the Council to Advance Hunting and the Shooting Sports (Council), serves to ensure support for and active participation in hunting and the shooting sports for future generations.
 Currently, the Council is focusing its efforts on stabilizing participation in hunting and target shooting in America by working with its partners to improve the conservation and outdoor industries’ collective approach to the recruitment, retention and reactivation (R3) of participants.
 The Council facilitates R3 efforts between state and federal fish and wildlife agencies, non-governmental organizations (NGOs) and vested industry partners such as Vista Outdoor, OnX Hunt and Bass Pro Shops.
-It works to strengthen partnerships, improve effectiveness and efficiency of efforts and ultimately ensure that efforts put forth are resulting in the creation of more hunters and target shooters.
+It works to strengthen partnerships, improve effectiveness and efficiency of efforts and ultimately ensure that efforts put forth are resulting in the creation of more hunters and target shooters which are also in need to use one of the best spotting scope under 500.
 Since its creation in 2009, the Council facilitated the development of the National Hunting and Shooting Sports Action Plan, developed the first online professional platform for R3 professionals, hosted the first-ever National R3 Symposium and is now leading the National R3 Implementation Workgroup to further implementation and advancement of R3 efforts, operations and information.

 These advancements have caused the conservation and outdoor industries to rally around the R3 movement.
 For the last 30 years, the focus of many vested organizations has beenon the first R – recruitment.
 However, current research demonstrates that these efforts may not be enough.
 As the Baby Boomer generation grows older and begins to participate less, recruitment is still a key factor in the future state of hunting, recreational target shooting and conservation efforts.